stenasd/secret-sloth/README.md

 # todo

 > better icons
-> organize into more files ex crypto stuff in 1 and components into one
+> passfunction into css ${}

 > change background color if lost or won

 # done

+> organize into more files ex crypto stuff in 1 and components into one
 > make losing look like random not matching
 > move element up so they can drop down
 > diffrent speeds to get more slotmachin look